wahyudotdev/siaga_covid/README.md

 # Siaga Covid

-This is a simple covid dashboard app that implement Test Driven Development principle by reso coder with API and local data caching.
+This is a simple covid dashboard and news app that implement Test Driven Development principle by reso coder with API and local data caching.

 ## Technical spec
 - Remote client : http